Learning the Malay Language from Scratch

 If you’re struggling to buy some of these books from abroad, you can read plenty of Malay Pantun, a traditional poetic form, online.
 You can find some here.
 And if poetry’s not to your taste, try reading these children’s books.

-Other Resources, From Malay Dictionaries to News Sites
+Other Resources, from Malay Dictionaries to News Sites

 Listening to Malay singers will help you pick up vocabulary.
-Pop-lovers could listen to Siti Nurhaliza, Yuna, and Ning, while Hujan is a popular indie rock band.
+Pop lovers could listen to Siti Nurhaliza, Yuna, and Ning, while Hujan is a popular indie rock band.

 Stay up to date on current affairs and improve your Malay vocabulary at the same time by reading the news.
 For Malaysian news, try Berita Harian, Astro Awani, and Malaysia Kini.
 Alternatively, if you prefer the radio to a news site, try the All Malaysian Radios FM app.